Legionella and Legionnaires’ disease

 Legionella pneumophila, is a waterborne bacterium, which can lead to fatal respiratory diseases in humans, such as Legionnaires’ disease or Pontiac fever.

 If the infection is not contained or treated early on, it can cause confusions, comas, heart failure and ultimately death.
-According to the World Health Organization: “The death rate from Legionnaires’ disease may be as high as 40–80% in untreated patients and can be reduced to 5–30% through appropriate case management.”
+According to the World Health Organization: “The death rate from Legionnaires’ disease may be as high as 40–80% in untreated patients and can be reduced to 5–30% through appropriate case management.

 Although there is so much information about Legionella and Legionnaires’ disease available online, it can be difficult and time consuming to figure out what you need to know in order to minimise the risks associated with this deadly bacteria.

-Whether you are a water management specialist, business owner, landlord, health and safety professional, manager or a person responsible for managing water systems, this e-book is for you.
+Whether you are a water management specialist, business owner, landlord, health and safety professional, or a person responsible for managing water systems, this e-book is for you.